-Candidates from non-French or non-English speaking countries must have TOEFL or ILETS score of 7 for licensure.
-Candidates must pass the test before coming to Canada.
+Candidates from non-French or non-English speaking countries must have ILETS minimum score of 7 in each component for licensure (College of Physicians and Surgeons of BC does not consider TOEFL).
+Candidates must pass the test and provide a valid Test Report Form.

 Interested applicants must contact the supervisor as there are no applications available.
 Further instructions will be sent to the applicant once they are accepted into the fellowship program by the supervisor.

 Tel: +1 (604) 875-5850